cdfmlr/crud/README.md

 GET /todos/:id        # get a todo by id

-POST /todos           # create new todo record
+POST /todos           # create a new todo record
 {
     "title": "clean my room"
 }